 There are however, some specifics that give you a clearer and honest appraisal of your relationship before you attempt to discuss the future of your relationship.

-1. The desire, willingness and motivation on both sides to build, maintain, strengthen and deepen the relationship
+1. DESIRE, willingness and motivation on both sides to build, maintain, strengthen and deepen the relationship

 Are you capitalizing on each other’s assets and strengths to create a relationship that can be maintained over time?
 Is there a willingness — on both sides — to make short-term sacrifices for long term stability?
 The willingness to make sacrifices for your partner and for the relationship shows you’ve evolved from thinking of the relationship in “short” terms to thinking of it “long” terms.

-2. A balance that offers security without suffocation and independence without physical and emotional distance.
+2. BALANCE that offers security without suffocation, and independence without physical and emotional distance.

 This should be a mutually defined and agreed upon goal, which is constantly discussed, updated and open for redefinition.
 If this balance does not exist or continue to exist then it’s likely that over time, you will grow apart and start looking for other people, places, and things to sustain yourselves as individuals.

-3. Freedom to express positive feelings, negative feelings, complaints, needs, and above all, affection.
+3. CONFIDENCE to express positive feelings, negative feelings, complaints, needs, and above all, affection.